primitivefinance/primitive-dodoc/README.md

 import '@primitivefinance/dodoc';
 ```

 And you're done!
-Documentation will be automatically generated on the next compilation.
+Documentation will be automatically generated on the next compilation and saved into the `docs` folder at the root of your project.

 ## 📝 Usage

-The only thing you have to do is to comment your Solidity contracts using [NatSpec](https://docs.soliditylang.org/en/v0.8.9/natspec-format.html) format.
+The only requirement to use Dodoc is to comment your Solidity contracts using [NatSpec](https://docs.soliditylang.org/en/v0.8.9/natspec-format.html) format.
 For example, given the following function:

 ```solidity
 /// @notice Does another thing when the function is called.